luigifreda/pyslam/docs/semantics.md

 - `Colors semantics`: class/label color maps on both the 3D sparse map and the volumetric map.
 - `Objects`: per-object color map on the volumetric map (requires instance IDs).
 - `Draw object BBs`: bounding boxes for detected 3D object segments.

+### Known limitations

+The following list summarizes known limitations of volumetric semantic mapping:
+- _Resolution limits_: A fixed voxel size may blur thin structures and small objects.
+- _Pose drift sensitivity_: Accumulated pose errors can smear semantic labels over time.
+- _Instance ID dependence_: Inconsistent or noisy 2D instance IDs may lead to fragmented or unstable 3D objects.
+- _Class imbalance bias_: Frequently observed classes may dominate both voting-based and probabilistic fusion, especially when class priors are implicit or unbalanced in the predictions.
+- _Temporal class inconsistency_: Inconsistent semantic predictions across keyframes (e.g., label flickering or competing classes with similar confidence) may result in fragmented or unstable voxel labeling, even in densely observed areas.
+- _Occlusions and visibility gaps_: Poorly observed regions may remain unlabeled or receive too few votes, increasing the risk of misclassification.

 ### Practical notes